-There are 62 Cantonments in the country which are notified under the Cantonments Act, 1924 (which has been superseded by the Cantonments Act, 2006).
-The number of army cantonment area in Uttarakhand is at present 9 and these cantonments are under the Indian Army Central Command.
+There are 62 Cantonments in the country that are notified under the Cantonments Act, of 1924 (which has been superseded by the Cantonments Act, 2006).
+The number of army cantonment areas in Uttarakhand is at present 9 and these cantonments are under the Indian Army Central Command.

 Cantonment Area Functions and Duties

 The overall work of municipal administration of the notified cantonments rests with the cantonment boards which are democratic bodies.
 The Station Commander of the Cantonment is the ex-officio Chairman of the Board and an officer of the Indian Defense Estates Service or Defense Estates Organization is the Chief Executive Officer who is also a member of the Board as Secretary to the Government Representation.